pulumi/terraform-provider-aws/website/docs/r/neptune_cluster.html.markdown

 * `apply_immediately` - (Optional) Specifies whether any cluster modifications are applied immediately, or during the next maintenance window.
 Default is `false`.
 * `availability_zones` - (Optional) A list of EC2 Availability Zones that instances in the Neptune cluster can be created in.
 * `backup_retention_period` - (Optional) The days to retain backups for.
 Default `1`
 * `cluster_identifier` - (Optional, Forces new resources) The cluster identifier.
-If omitted, Terraform will assign a random, unique identifier.
+If omitted, this provider will assign a random, unique identifier.
 * `cluster_identifier_prefix` - (Optional, Forces new resource) Creates a unique cluster identifier beginning with the specified prefix.
 Conflicts with `cluster_identifier`.
 * `engine` - (Optional) The name of the database engine to be used for this Neptune cluster.
 Defaults to `neptune`.
 * `engine_version` - (Optional) The database engine version.